preciofishbone/OmniaDocsG2/blocks/text/index.rst

 For a language to be available for machine translation, it has to be setup in Omnia Admin.
 See the heading "Languages" on this page for more information: :doc:`Tenant Settings </admin-settings/tenant-settings/settings/index>`

-**Note!** If you use Custom Rich Text, you can still choose to make Machine Translation available, or not, for authors, by selecting or deselecting "Text Translation".
+**Note!** If you use Custom Rich Text, you can choose to make Machine Translation available, or not, for authors, by selecting or deselecting "Text Translation".

 Layout and Advanced
 **********************